arduino/docs-content/content/software/app-lab/tutorials/03.cli/apps-lab-cli.md

 arduino-app-cli system network enable/disable
 ```

-Network mode will enable ssh and allow to connect to the board over the network.
+Network mode will enable SSH and allows clients to connect to the board over a local network.

 Finally, you can gain back some storage space by cleaning up unused containers and images by running: